Free Dragon Crochet Pattern: Amigurumi Dragon

 R27-R30 (4 rounds): SC in each ST around {14}

-R31: SC the opening together to close the leg and FO leaving a long piece of yarn for sewing
+R31: SC the opening together to close the leg and FO leaving a long tail for sewing

 Step 1: mark the spots where you would like to embroider the toes with pins (Pic T1)

-Step 2: thread a needle with the orange yarn and then place the needle in the centre of the magic ring at the bottom of the arm/leg
+Step 2: thread a needle with the orange yarn and then insert needle into the centre of the magic ring at the bottom of the arm/leg

 Step 3: pull the needle through the arm/leg and come out in the spot, where you marked the top of the first toe